HOW TO PREPARE YOUR PAINTING FOR WSO COMPETITION

 Please see “Tips on How to Correctly Mat Your Painting” below.

 a.
-Metal frames only, free from scratches and dings
+Black mat metal frames only, free from scratches and dings

 b.
 Clips to hold painting securely in place, if needed

 c.
 Maximum OUTSIDE dimensions – 30” x 40”

 d.
 Minimum OUTSIDE dimensions – 16” x 20”

 e.
 Maximum DEPTH (thickness from back to front) – 1-1/2 inches.

 b.
 All paintings regardless of surface must be glazed (covered) with Plexiglas, Acrylic

 c.
 Surface must be free from scratches.

 a.
 Do not use Styrofoam pellets for packing